ruanklein/synapseq/docs/USAGE.md

 - Less options, more focus
 - You write tones, not code

-## 🧠 Introduction to Brainwave Entrainment
+## Introduction to Brainwave Entrainment

-Brainwave entrainment is a method to stimulate the brain into entering a specific state by using a pulsing sound, light, or electromagnetic field.
-The pulses elicit the brain's 'frequency following' response, encouraging the brainwaves to align to the frequency of the given beat.
+Brainwave entrainment is a technique that uses rhythmic stimuli - such as pulsing sounds or flashing lights - to encourage the brain to synchronize its brainwaves with the frequency of the external stimulus.
+This phenomenon is known as the 'frequency following response', where the brain tends to align its electrical activity to the rhythm it perceives.
+Depending on the frequency used, this can promote states such as relaxation, focus, or deep sleep.

 SynapSeq supports a few types of brainwave entrainment: